m3g/PDBTools.jl/docs/src/selections.md

 ## Iterate over residues (or molecules)

-The `eachresidue` iterator allows iteration over the residues of a structure (in PDB files distinct molecules are associated to different residues, thus this iterates similarly over the molecules of a structure).
+The `eachresidue` iterator enables iteration over the residues of a structure.
+In PDB files, distinct molecules are often treated as separate residues, so this iterator can be used to iterate over the molecules within a structure.
 For example:

 ```jldoctest
 julia> using PDBTools